eric6450/git-papers/journal.md

-# This is my super cool paper
+# This is our super cool paper
-Written by : Me !
+Written by : Me and John !!

 ## Introduction